rougier/scientific-visualization-book/rst/coordinates.rst

    DC_to_NFC = lambda x: FC_to_NFC(DC_to_FC(x))

-We have one supplementary difficulty because the position of a floating axis needs to be defined in term of non-rotated bounding box:
+We have one supplementary difficulty because the position of a floating axis needs to be defined in terms of the non-rotated bounding box:

 .. code:: Python